9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 order to make our type a monad.

-Our use of `newtype` for the `Supply` type and our module header join forces to prevent our clients from using the `State` monad\'s `get` and `set` actions.
-Because our module does not export the `s` data constructor, clients have no programmatic way to see that we\'re wrapping the `State` monad, or to access it.
+Our use of `newtype` for the `Supply` type and our module header join forces to prevent our clients from using the `State` monad's `get` and `set` actions.
+Because our module does not export the `s` data constructor, clients have no programmatic way to see that we're wrapping the `State` monad, or to access it.

-At this point, we\'ve got a type, `Supply`, that we need to make an instance of the `Monad` type class.
+At this point, we've got a type, `Supply`, that we need to make an instance of the `Monad` type class.
 We could follow the usual pattern of defining `(>>=)` and `return`, but this would be pure boilerplate code.
-All we\'d be doing is wrapping and unwrapping the `State` monad\'s versions of `(>>=)` and `return` using our `s` value constructor.
+All we'd be doing is wrapping and unwrapping the `State` monad's versions of `(>>=)` and `return` using our `s` value constructor.
 Here is how such code would look.